Going From Blonde To Brunette And Beyond

 CHOOSE YOUR DARK

 Traditional wisdom has it that when colouring hair at home you should change by no more than two shades from your natural colour.
 By and large, that's pretty good advice, but hair colour technology has improved massively in recent years, so if you are desperate to go straight from blonde to black hair, it may only take a couple of home hair colour sessions.
-One of our favourite brunette shades is Nutrisse Shade 5.0, our Mocha Brown hair colour worn by Davina McCall.
+One of our favourite home hair dyes for brunettes is Nutrisse Shade 5.0, our Mocha Brown (one of our most loved and best at home hair dyes for brown hair) worn by Davina McCall.
 Or, even if you fancy going even darker try our Nutrisse Shade 1, our favourite black permanent hair dye.
 Try on any of our wide ranging brown shades now, with our Virtual Try-On tool.

 IT'S ALL ABOUT SKIN TONE